kachick/dotfiles/README.md

   --show-trace
 ```

-If you are experimenting to setup NixOS just after installing from their installer and want to avoid impure mode,\
-See [generic configuration](nixos/hosts/generic) for my current workaround.
+If you are setting up NixOS from the installer and want to avoid impure mode, see the [generic configuration](nixos/hosts/generic) for my current workaround.

-Finally, reboot the device
+Finally, reboot your device.

 ```bash
 sudo reboot now